On the Morrison-Kawamata dream space and its applications: Foundations on Morrison-Kawamata dream spaces

 \subsection{Fundamental domains for nef cones and effective cones}

-We extend the results that the movable cone conjecture implies the nef cone conjecture, and that the effective cone conjecture is equivalent to the movable cone conjecture, from Calabi-Yau varieties to MKD spaces.
-The former was established independently in \cite{Xu24} and \cite{GLSW24}, while the latter was proved in \cite{GLSW24}.
+For varieties of Calabi-Yau type, assuming the good minimal model conjecture, the movable cone conjecture implies the nef cone conjecture, and the effective cone conjecture is equivalent to the movable cone conjecture.
+The former implication was established independently in \cite{Xu24} and \cite{GLSW26}, while the latter equivalence was proved in \cite{GLSW26}.
+We extend these results to MKD fiber spaces.

-The following can be proved by a similar argument as \cite[Proposition 3.8]{Li23}.
+The following can be proved by a similar argument as \cite[Proposition 3.8]{Li26}.

-\begin{proposition} Let $X/T$ be a $\bQ$-factorial variety such that any effective $\bR$-Cartier divisor admits a good minimal model$/T$.
-Let $E$ and $M$ be the maximal vector spaces in $\bEff(X/T)$ and $\bMov(X/T)$, respectively.
-Then $E$ and $M$ are defined over $\Qq$. \end{proposition} \begin{proof} First, we show that $E$ is defined over $\Qq$.
+\begin{proposition} Suppose that $E$ and $M$ are the maximal linear subspaces contained in $\bEff(X/T)$ and $\bMov(X/T)$, respectively.
+Then the following hold. \begin{enumerate} \item $E$ is defined over $\Qq$. \item Assume that $X$ is $\bQ$-factorial and every effective $\bR$-Cartier divisor admits a good minimal model$/T$.
+Then $M$ is defined over $\Qq$. \end{enumerate} \end{proposition} \begin{proof} Let $X \to S/T$ be the Stein factorization of $X \to T$.
+Then we have the natural map which is an isomorphism as $S \to T$ is a finite map.
+Moreover, under this map, we have $\Eff(X/S) \simeq \Eff(X/T)$ and $\Mov(X/S) \simeq \Mov(X/T)$.
+Hence, replacing $X \to T$ by its Stein factorization, we can assume that $X \to T$ is a fibration.